GIMP: History

-In 1996 was the initial public release of GIMP (0.54).
-The editor was quickly adopted and a community of contributors formed.
-The community began developing tutorials, artwork and shared better work-flows and techniques.
+GIMP's first public release, version 0.54, came out in 1996.
+It attracted many users, and a community of contributors grew around it.
+These contributors produced tutorials, shared artwork, and introduced improved workflows and techniques.

-In the following year, Kimball and Mattis met with Richard Stallman of the GNU Project while he visited UC Berkeley and asked if they could change General in the application's name to GNU (the name of the operating system created by Stallman), and Stallman approved.
-The application subsequently formed part of the GNU software collection.
+During a visit to UC Berkeley in 1997, Richard Stallman of the GNU Project met with Kimball and Mattis where they asked him if they could change "General" in the program's name to "GNU".
+Stallman approved, and GIMP became part of the GNU software collection.

-The first release supported Unix systems, such as Linux, SGI IRIX and HP-UX.
+The initial release worked only on Unix-based systems such as Linux, SGI IRIX and HP-UX.
 Since then, GIMP has been ported to other operating systems, including Microsoft Windows (1997, GIMP 1.1) and macOS.

 A GUI toolkit called GTK (at the time known as the GIMP ToolKit) was developed to facilitate the development of GIMP.
 The development of the GIMP ToolKit has been attributed to Peter Mattis becoming disenchanted with the Motif toolkit GIMP originally used.
-Motif was used up until GIMP 0.60.
+Motif was used up to GIMP 0.60.